opencadc/storage-inventory/vault/README.md

 org.opencadc.vault.nodes.username={username for vospace pool}
 org.opencadc.vault.nodes.password={password for vospace pool}
 org.opencadc.vault.nodes.url=jdbc:postgresql://{server}/{database}

+org.opencadc.vault.uws.maxActive={max connections for uws pool}
+org.opencadc.vault.uws.username={username for uws pool}
+org.opencadc.vault.uws.password={password for uws pool}
+org.opencadc.vault.uws.url=jdbc:postgresql://{server}/{database}
 ```
 The _nodes_ account owns and manages (create, alter, drop) vospace database objects and manages
 all the content (insert, update, delete).
 The database is specified in the JDBC URL and the schema name is specified
 in the vault.properties (below).
 Failure to connect or initialize the database will show up in logs and in the
 VOSI-availability output.

+The _uws_ account owns and manages (create, alter, drop) uws database objects in the `uws` schema and manages all
+the content (insert, update, delete).
+The database is specified in the JDBC URLFailure to connect or initialize the
+database will show up in logs and in the VOSI-availability output.

 ### cadc-registry.properties